vyomasystems-lab/challenges-DarshanDattaNaik/README_level1_design2.md

 Updating the design and re-running the test makes the test pass.
 ![fixed design output](https://github.com/vyomasystems-lab/challenges-DarshanDattaNaik/blob/master/Design1_passed_test.png)

-The updated design is checked in as mux_fix.v
+The updated design is checked in as seq_detect_1011_fixed.v

 # Verification strategy